Question of the Day: Change Healthcare Cyberattack

 • Utilize effective security software.
 This includes antivirus software, patch management plans, endpoint detection and response solutions and email authentication technology.

 • Prioritize technical procedures.
-This may involve setting up RDP safeguards to limit possible attack avenues, segmenting and segregating different networks to stop the spread of attacks, and prioritizing end-of-life software management to reduce attach exposures from outdated technology.
+This may involve setting up RDP safeguards to limit possible attack avenues, segmenting and segregating different networks to stop the spread of attacks, and prioritizing end-of-life software management to reduce attack exposures from outdated technology.

 • Educate employees.
 Employees should be regularly educated on the latest ransomware threats, detection practices and response methods.